-Pakistan is hands down one of my favourite countries to go backpacking in the world, unfortunately this is a country with fairly strict visa rules and without a Pakistan letter of invitation it is almost impossible to apply for a visa!
+Pakistan is hands down one of my favourite countries to go backpacking in the world, unfortunately, this is a country with fairly strict visa rules and without a Letter Of Invitation (LOI) to visit Pakistan it is almost impossible to apply for a visa, read this post carefully!

 - No business or private visa support possible.
 The Pakistan letter of invitation is provided for tourist visas only.

 - LOI for citizens of the Middle East and Bangladeshis is provided only when they purchase a tour or book hotels for the whole period of their travel in Pakistan.

 - Be aware that if you venture off the itinerary you specified for your visa application, you may be scrutinised by the police.

 - LOI for citizens of Middle East, Thailand, Philippines, Indonesia, Central Asia States, Gulf States, Albania, Croatia, Kosovo, Romania, Bulgaria and Bangladesh arew provided only when they purchase a tour in most cases.